How To Check Harley Twin Cam Chain Tensioners

 The #3 bolt (clockwise from top) was a little awkward getting out.
 It took about a dozen 1/2 turns with a short hex key, and then I was able to unthread it with my fingertips.

-If you've got long skinny fingers like me, you may to able to do this.
+If you've got long skinny fingers and a little patience, you may to able to do this.

 Cam Cover Removal